Contract Management Tip #4: Run a Contract Portfolio Review

 For companies that are regularly adding executed contracts to their portfolios, the number of key milestone dates that must be monitored can grow rather rapidly.
 A recommended solution is to implement some contract management system that tracks milestones and alerts you of them, however, this should not be used to replace a periodic review of the contract portfolio.

-By reviewing contract portfolio, companies will have a regular opportunity to determine if any dates or milestones are approaching, or perhaps were not properly noted in the contract management system or on the company calendar.
+By reviewing contract portfolio, companies will have a regular opportunity to determine if any dates or milestones are approaching, or perhaps were not properly noted in the contract lifecycle management software or on the company calendar.
 This enables companies to identify potential gaps and to take action prior to an issue arising.

 Avoid Penalties, Increased Costs, and Liability